8 Things Parents Should Avoid in Front of Their Child

-8 Things Parents Should Avoid in Front of Child
+8 Things Parents Should Avoid Around Kids

 To protect their children from what they view as "wrong things," parents will often go to great lengths.
 Many parents go to great lengths to protect their children from hurtful thoughts, feelings, and situations.
 But we do many things that can hurt our kids in the long run.